 CHRIS MANSEL Reviews

 Chris Mansel is a writer, filmmaker, epileptic, musician, photographer and a permanent outsider for some reason.
-He is the author of While in Exile: The Savage Tale of Walter Seems, Soddoma: The Cantos of Ulysses, Ashes of Thoreau, Interviews and two books of photography entitled, No Burden and Ahisma.
 Along with Jake Berry, he formed the band Impermanence who have released one album, Arito.
-He releases music under the name dilapidation Impromptu who have released four albums and have just released a new CD, The Strange White Odor of Octaves Becoming Animals.
+He releases music under the name dilation Impromptu who have released four albums and have just released a new Cd Indentions On The North Face of Everest.
 His writing has been published in the Experioddi(cyber)cist, Apocryphal Text, and the Atlantic Press among others.
 He has made over 260 short films for other artists as well as his own work.